kyma-incubator/hack-showcase/docs/slack-connector/installation.md

 ### Removal

 To correctly remove all Slack Connector resources, you must delete them in order reverse to the installation steps.
-> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step to avoid possible errors.
+> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to the next step to avoid possible errors.
 For example, after removing ServiceClass, the removal of ServiceInstance is impossible.

 1. Delete all service bindings from Lambda Functions and other bindings connected with your Slack Connector Service Instance.
 2. Delete the Slack Connector Service Instance found under the **Services** tab in the **Instances** area.